spanichella/ARIES-story-teller/README.md

 5. [Datasets](#section5)

 ## 1. Summary of the Work<a name="section1"></a>
-User stories play an essential role in software development, but they often vary in quality and structure, making them difficult to analyze.
-Although there have been studies proposing tools to automate the analysis of user stories, there is a lack of research on their usability, scalability, and accuracy in real-world scenarios.
+User stories play an essential role in software development, but they often vary in quality and structure, making their analysis laborious.
+Although there have been studies proposing tools automating the inspection of user stories, there is a lack of research on the usability, scalability, and accuracy of such tools in real-world scenarios.

-This paper investigates the usability, scalability, and accuracy of a tool called _StoryTeller_, designed to analyze user stories in industrial settings.
+This paper investigates the quality attributes of a tool called StoryTeller, designed to analyze user stories in industrial settings.
-An industry evaluation was conducted with a UX designer, software engineer, and project manager from a company with over 20 years of experience in market analysis.
-The results showed that StoryTeller had high accuracy in categorizing user stories, but low scalability and usability levels.
-We share our insights on how we adapted and evaluated _StoryTeller_ in the industrial environment, including refactoring the code and designing a user-friendly interface.
+Specifically, with a UX designer, a software engineer, and a project manager from a company with over 20 years of experience in market analysis, we conducted an industrial evaluation of StoryTeller, revealing its low scalability and usability, despite the high accuracy achieved in classifying user stories.
+We share insights on how we adapted and evaluated StoryTeller in the industrial environment, including refactoring the code and designing a user-friendly interface.

 ## 2. _StoryTeller_ Tool <a name="section2"></a>